5K Training Explained: What Is Zone 2 / Endurance?

 How to Use Zone 2 in a 5K Plan

-Zone 2 is a workhorse in any serious training plan.
-You won’t use it every day, but you’ll rely on it to build mileage, support consistency and recover while still logging volume.
+Zone 2 is the quiet workhorse of any serious 5K training plan.
+It does not demand speed, but it demands intention.
+You will not use it every day, but you will rely on it to build mileage, support consistency and recover while still keeping your fitness moving forward.
+Zone 2 is the zone that lets you stack weeks of training without breaking down.

 When to Run in Zone 2: